Itsuki Mitchell Oshita

 On June 21, 1929, when Itsuki was 11 years old, his mother Haruno died of tuberculosis.
 His oldest brother Wataru Harry, age 22, became the head of the family.
-In the 1930 Federal Census, the five brothers were living in an apartment at 427 N. King Street.
+In 1930, the five brothers were living in an apartment at 427 N. King Street.
 Harry and David worked hard to pay the rent in the tenement building.
 The orphaned Itsuki grew up with friends at Palama Center, often begging for food.

 In 1934, at the age of 17, Oshita won the Boys Clubs of America National Championship for the indoor pentathlon competition in the 100-lb. division as a member of the Palama Settlement Boys Club.
 The statistics for his all-around, well-balanced, winning performance were: 8’10¼” broad jump; 5’2” cross piece; 25’¾” triple jump; 19 times swayed the basket at shooting; and 45 pull-ups.
 Later that year he won the 10th Annual Best Boy Contest in the A Class division (boys over 100 pounds) at Palama Settlement, with competition in track and field and swimming events.
 He received a medal and a year’s membership at Palama.